trentspi/ts-XternCoin/README.md

 XternCoin operates like this: The "server" (your code you are writing) stores a single random number.
 Clients have to guess what this number is.
 If they guess correctly, the app awards them 1 coin and chooses a new random number for the next guess.
-Today, we are going to write a few functions XternCoin's server will need.
+There are three functions XternCoin's server will need.

 func HandleGuess(userId string, guess int) bool {}
-Function which takes a user's id and a user's guess, and returns whether or not their guess was correct. func GetCoins(userId string) int {}
+Function which takes a user's id and a user's guess, and returns whether or not their guess was correct.

+func GetCoins(userId string) int {}
 Function which takes a userid and returns how many coins they have.